 This means they each saved 40% of what they would have paid if they had bought each train ticket individually!

 That sounds like it was worth it, don’tcha think?

-And this doesn’t even include any other rides on JR trains that would have taken during the days before and after they visited me in Nagoya.
+And this doesn’t even include any other rides on JR trains that would have taken before and after they visited me in Nagoya.
 This sounds like a good deal to me.
-Especially if it is your first time to Japan and you really want to make the absolute most out of japan and see all the cool things.
+Especially if it is your first time to Japan.
+You really want to make the absolute most out of japan and see all the cool things.
 My friends were able to see Tokyo, Nagoya, Kyoto, Nara, Hiroshima, and Miyajima with the pass.
 So it’s safe to say they saw a lot of the best things about Japan.

 Sure, they would have had to pay individually for local subway rides within the city.
 But they would have had to do this anyway, so this point is moot.